-- i.
-It is important to highlight that the COVID-19 pandemic has created significant uncertainty in valuation and accordingly, I would recommend a degree of caution to the values arrived under current circumstances as the same may change rapidly depending on the changing market scenario.
-For avoidance of doubt, the existence of significant uncertainty does not mean that valuation cannot be undertaken but it means existence of significant assumptions within the valuation approach and methodology which are based on factors whose outcome are uncertain and hence, results in lower certainty of the value determined in the valuation, than would otherwise be in this case. - ii.
+vii.
+Accordingly, I would recommend a degree of caution to the values arrived under current circumstances.
 Further, this Report is necessarily based on financial, economic, monetary, market and other conditions as in effect on, and the information made available to me or used by me up to, the date hereof.
 Subsequent developments in the aforementioned conditions may affect this Report and the assumptions made in preparing this Report and I shall not be obliged to update, revise or reaffirm this Report if information provided to me changes.